artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 - Possibly include different data in JWT payload for different applications.
 Some clients may request user roles with respect to galleries and others with respect to auction houses..

 - Follow a well-defined standard and use existing libraries for creating and reading the token.
-JWT has a decent set of reseverd _claims_ which can be used to describe the token in a unified language.
+JWT has a decent set of reserved _claims_ which can be used to describe the token in a unified language.
 Few examples:

   - `exp`: Expiration time.
   - `iat`: Time this JWT was issued.